 Behavioural techniques combined with counselling often produce lasting improvement.

-Many men with ED have both physical and psychological factors contributing.
-Even when there's a clear vascular cause, performance anxiety often develops as a secondary problem.
+Many men with erectile dysfunction (difficulty getting or keeping an erection firm enough for sex) have both physical and psychological factors contributing.
+Even when there is a clear vascular cause, performance anxiety often develops as a secondary problem.
 Psychosexual therapy addresses the anxiety cycle while medical treatment addresses the physical component.

-Research shows that combining PDE5 inhibitors (like sildenafil or tadalafil) with psychosexual therapy often produces better outcomes than either treatment alone.
+Research shows that combining PDE5 inhibitors (medicines that help increase blood flow to the penis, such as sildenafil or tadalafil) with psychosexual therapy often produces better outcomes than either treatment alone.
 The medication provides reliable erections, reducing anxiety, while therapy addresses underlying beliefs and patterns.

 Psychosexual therapy is considered first-line treatment for premature ejaculation by most guidelines.
-Techniques like the stop-start method and squeeze technique have good evidence, and addressing anxiety about lasting longer often improves ejaculatory control significantly.
+Techniques such as the stop-start method and squeeze technique have good evidence.
+Addressing anxiety about lasting longer often improves ejaculatory control significantly.

-I often combine behavioural approaches with medical options (dapoxetine, topical anaesthetics) when needed, but many men achieve satisfactory control through therapy alone.
+I often combine behavioural approaches with medical options (dapoxetine, topical anaesthetics) when needed.
+Many men achieve satisfactory control through therapy alone.

 This under-recognised condition — difficulty reaching orgasm despite adequate stimulation — often has psychological roots.
-Factors like anxiety, relationship concerns, or excessive masturbation patterns can contribute.
+Factors such as anxiety, relationship concerns, or excessive masturbation patterns can contribute.
 Psychosexual therapy explores these factors and introduces graduated exercises to rebuild the sexual response.

-While I always check for hormone deficiencies and other medical causes, low libido frequently involves psychological and relational factors.
+I always check for hormone deficiencies and other medical causes.
+However, low libido frequently involves psychological and relational factors.
 Stress, relationship dissatisfaction, depression, and life transitions all affect desire.
-Psychosexual therapy can help you understand what's driving low desire and explore whether — and how — you want to address it.
+Psychosexual therapy can help you understand what is driving low desire and explore whether — and how — you want to address it.

-Importantly, some men genuinely prefer less frequent sex and aren't distressed by this.
+Importantly, some men genuinely prefer less frequent sex and are not distressed by this.
 Therapy can help clarify your own values rather than imposing external expectations.

 Cancer treatment, surgery (including prostatectomy), chronic illness, and medication changes can all affect sexual function.
 Even when physical recovery is complete, men often need psychological support to rebuild sexual confidence.
 Partners may also need guidance on how to adapt to changed circumstances.

-Sexual problems don't happen in isolation.
-Communication breakdown, unresolved conflicts, mismatched expectations, and lack of emotional connection all manifest in the bedroom.
+Sexual problems do not happen in isolation.
+Communication breakdown, unresolved conflicts, mismatched expectations, and lack of emotional connection can all affect intimacy.
 Couples-focused psychosexual therapy can address these dynamics, helping both partners understand and respond to each other's needs.

 Past sexual trauma, adverse childhood experiences, or negative early sexual encounters can shape adult sexuality in profound ways.
-Specialist psychosexual therapists are trained to work sensitively with trauma histories, helping you process past experiences and develop healthier patterns.
+Specialist psychosexual therapists are trained to work sensitively with trauma histories.
+They can help you process past experiences and develop healthier patterns.

 Psychosexual counselling provides a confidential space to explore questions about sexual identity, orientation, or preferences.
-This isn't about changing who you are — it's about understanding yourself better and addressing any distress or confusion you're experiencing.
+This is not about changing who you are — it is about understanding yourself better and addressing any distress or confusion you are experiencing.

 What happens in psychosexual therapy?